 Why You Should Practice Conscious Breathing

 Breathing is the bridge between body and mind, the connection between unconsciousness and consciousness, the movement of spirit in matter.
-Conscious breathing is the key to optimal health and wellness, and is a function that can be regulated and developed to help improve the well-being of our bodies, minds and spirits.
+Conscious breathing techniques are the key to optimal health and wellness, and is a function that can be regulated and developed to help improve the well-being of our bodies, minds and spirits.

 - Breathing can help you to manage unhealthy stress.
 Breathing exercises can help to reduce stress, anxiety and agitation.